Emory A. Dunnam

 On August 20, 1917, Emory married the former Mary Frances Clark, who was born in Washington D.C.
 She was the daughter of Charles Richard Clark and Elizabeth Wilson Jackson.
 After the war, Emory returned to the U.S. and worked in the insurance industry.
 The couple had two daughters, one born in 1921 and the other in 1929.

 During WWII, Emory was called upon to serve again and was assigned to Camp Hood, Texas, and the newly formed Tank Destroyer Tactical Firing Center, which would be renamed as the TDRTC (Tank Destroyer Replacement Training Center).
 Lt.
 Col. Dunnam was placed in charge of land acquisition, billeting, vehicle maintenance and other things necessary for the new facilities.
+As those responsibilities diminished, Emory was placed in command of the 129th Tank Destroyer Training Battalion and was serving in that capacity in May of 1945.
 At the end of the war, as responsibilities at Camp Hood diminished, he was again sent to Germany to serve in the Army of Occupation.
 His experience from WWI would have certainly been an asset during the reorganization process.

 At the war's end, Emory left the service and went back to his insurance career.
 In his spare time he enjoyed financial investing, specifically in oil and gas.
 Emory passed away on June 13, 1963, and was buried in the Mission Burial Park South, San Antonio, Texas.